Women's Studies

 International Perspectives on Gender | IPG

-This concentration emphasizes scholarly ways of theorizing experiences of people around the globe, with a transnational perspective on gender, race, nation, sexuality, and power.
+This specialization emphasizes research and scholarly ways of theorizing experiences of people around the globe, with transnational perspectives on gender, race, sexuality, and nation.

 Students will take: